Dr-Priyanka-Jain/RNAseq-analysis-using-R-and-Python-/README.md

 **OUTPUT FILE**

-A BAM file (*.bam) is the compressed binary version of a SAM file that is used to represent aligned sequences up to 128 Mb.
+A BAM file (*.bam) is the compressed binary version of a SAM file that is used to represent aligned sequences.
 BAM files store aligned sequence data, which includes information on where each read maps to the reference genome.
 BAM files contain a header section and an alignment section:
 Header—Contains information about the entire file, such as sample name, sample length, and alignment method.
 Alignments in the alignments section are associated with specific information in the header section.